Tennessee vs. Ole Miss Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Tennessee Performance Insights

-- The Volunteers average 77.8 points per game (114th in college basketball) while giving up 64.3 per outing (39th in college basketball).
-They have a +176 scoring differential overall and outscore opponents by 13.5 points per game.
+- The Volunteers have a +176 scoring differential, topping opponents by 13.5 points per game.
+They're putting up 77.8 points per game to rank 114th in college basketball and are giving up 64.3 per outing to rank 37th in college basketball.

-- Tennessee wins the rebound battle by an average of 4.7 boards.
-It is pulling down 39.2 rebounds per game (75th in college basketball) compared to its opponents' 34.5 per contest.

-- Tennessee hits 8.5 three-pointers per game (86th in college basketball), two more than its opponents (6.5).
+- The 39.2 rebounds per game Tennessee averages rank 75th in college basketball, and are 4.7 more than the 34.5 its opponents grab per outing.

-- The Volunteers rank 124th in college basketball with 97.8 points scored per 100 possessions, and 21st in college basketball defensively with 80.8 points conceded per 100 possessions.

-- Tennessee wins the turnover battle by 2.4 per game, committing 10.5 (76th in college basketball) while its opponents average 12.9.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.